Skip to main content

 Very High(90%)

-"SCOOP" MONUMENTAL SCULPTURE BY RAIDER: ARTIST ANALYSIS & VALUATION
+"SCOOP" MONUMENTAL SCULPTURE BY RAIDER: IDENTIFICATION

 A substantial, freestanding contemporary sculpture titled "Scoop," conceived by the Dutch artist Raider.
 The work figures an anthropomorphic entity constructed entirely from an aggregate of intersecting spherical volumes, creating a bubbled or molecular silhouette.
 Rendered in a prevailing matte cerulean blue, the form is punctuated by deeply recessed, hemispherical eyes in matte black with stark white circular focal points, and grounded by lobed, dark-grey feet.
 The flawless, non-reflective surface indicates a masterfully finished resin or fiberglass substrate coated with a highly controlled polyurethane or acrylic matte medium, typical of high-end contemporary pop art fabrication.